 - Students will not be called to the office to take phone calls. - Staff members will deliver only those messages of an emergency nature that Brookside Charter School receives from parents/guardians. - Teachers are not called to the phone while they are supervising children.
-Parent/guardians may leave a message for a teacher to return the call. - Cell phones found during the school day will be given to the Assistant Principal of Discipline for parents/guardians to pick up.
+Parents/guardians may leave a message for a teacher to return the call.
+Teachers will respond within 2 business days (excluding weekends and holidays). - Cell phones found during the school day will be given to the Assistant Principal of Discipline for parents/guardians to pick up.